Skip Navigation

 Technical Standards

-Students enrolling in the program must meet specific emotional, behavioral, physical, and cognitive standards.
+Students enrolling in these programs must meet specific emotional, behavioral, physical, and cognitive standards.
 This information is found in Technical Standards.
-Students qualifying for special accommodations to these standards must contact the Disability Services Coordinator Laura Walker-Andrews at l_walker-andrews@blueridge.edu or (828) 694-1813 for more information.
+Students qualifying for special accommodations to these standards must contact Student Accessibility Services at (828) 694-1813 for more information.